 The only way to understand the purpose of money is to understand the purpose of life.
 And the only way to manage money effectively is to orient our use of money around our life purpose.

 The English writer Samuel Johnson once said, “People need to be reminded more often than they need to be instructed.”

 Oh we need instruction, but all the instruction in the world won’t do us any good if we’re not clear about who we are and what really matters.

-The word first came into popular use during the Industrial Revolution, the period roughly between 1880 and 1920 that set the wheels in motion for today’s consumer culture.
+The word first came into popular use during the Industrial Revolution, the period roughly between 1880 and 1920 that built the foundation of today’s consumer culture.

-To entice us to buy, buy, buy, advertising began linking products to our identity and happiness.
+To entice us to buy more and more stuff, advertising began linking products to our identity and happiness.
 Products became branded, and so did we.
 No longer were we referred to as citizens or workers.
 We became consumers.

 From that point forward, huge sums of money have been spent in an effort to keep us from remembering who we were made to be.

 Consumer is more than a word; it’s a worldview.
 If I’m a consumer, I’m the most important person in the world.
 Life is all about me – my pleasure, my comfort, my happiness.

 If I’m a consumer, I believe happiness is found in money and stuff.